East Lodge Capital Partners LLP UK Stewardship Code Disclosure

 Consequently, while the Firm supports the general objectives that underlie the Code, the provisions of the Code are not relevant to the investment strategy currently undertaken by the Firm.

-If you wish to view the East Lodge Capital Partners LLP Pillar 3 Disclosure, please download the disclosure.
+If you wish to view the East Lodge Capital Partners LLP Pillar 3 Disclosure, please:

-East Lodge Capital Partners LLP (“East Lodge”) is registered with the FCA as a full-scope AIFM with top-up permissions in respect of its activities in relation to managed accounts.
-The MiFID II best execution disclosure requirements outlined in RTS28 therefore only apply to East Lodge in respect of its MiFID business which, for the year 2017, consisted solely of acting as investment manager to a single managed account, Boston Patriot Federal Street (“BPFS”).
+East Lodge Capital Partners LLP (“East Lodge”) is registered with the UK Financial Conduct Authority as a full-scope Alternative Investment Fund Manager with top-up permissions in respect of its activities in relation to managed accounts.
+The MiFID II best execution disclosure requirements outlined in RTS28 therefore only apply to East Lodge in respect of its MiFID business which, for the year 2022, consists solely of acting as investment manager to a single managed account, Boston Patriot Federal Street (“BPFS”) and being the delegated investment manager of a European Irish ICAV.
 Further, the disclosure requirements relate only to order placement and transmission activities and not to direct executions.

-East Lodge transacts in a number of instrument types consisting of bonds (predominantly asset-backed securities), derivatives (CDS and TRS) and derivative options, repo financing trades, and foreign exchange trades.
-In all cases, East Lodge transacts via direct execution and not order placement via third parties.
+East Lodge transacts in a number of instrument types consisting of bonds (predominantly asset- backed securities), derivatives (CDS and TRS) and derivative options, repo financing trades, and foreign exchange trades.
+In all cases, East Lodge transacts via direct execution and not order placement via third parties (indirect execution).
 As such, we believe that East Lodge has no reporting obligation under RTS28.

 Proxy Voting – February 2023

 The Firm’s policies in relation to proxy voting can be found at this link: